 The thinker, his most famous work, is displayed at the museum.
 The gates of hell, inspired by the Divine Comedy, and the burghers of Calais are stunning pieces of art too.

-These expressive sculptures were a shock when they appeared in late 19th century Paris.
+These expressive sculptures were a shock when they appeared in the France of the late 19th century.
 They brought instant celebrity to the artist who then got many orders.

 Paris metro: Varenne metro station on line 13

-Paris has two good and little known sculpture museums complementing world famous sculpture departments of the Louvre and Rodin Museum.
+The city has two good and little known sculpture museums complementing the world famous sculpture departments of the Louvre and the Rodin Museum.